Estimated reading time: 6 minutes

-Their pastor was approached by the leadership of the other church and was offered the invitation.
+Their pastor was approached by the leadership of the other church and was offered the invitation to merge churches.

-They have experienced significant church growth and have outgrown their current facility.
+Their ministry had experienced significant church growth and had outgrown its current facility.

-The other church has a larger facility which makes the merger appealing to them.
+The other church has a larger facility that could accommodate its membership – which makes the merger appealing to them.

-She asked me what I thought, and these are some things I told her that she and their board should consider before making such a big decision.
+She asked me what I thought, and these are some things I suggested that she and their board consider before making such a big decision.

-In most mergers, one of the organizations takes lead and the 2nd organization gets absorbed by culture, policies, practices, and leadership.
+In most mergers, one organization takes the lead, and the second organization gets absorbed by culture, policies, practices, and leadership.

 Merging Churches – 10 Things to Consider